geekygirlsarah/puns/games.md

 Puns based on tabletop and other gaming elements

 ## Role-Playing Games

-I've figured out why Rogues like leather armor so much.
+- I've figured out why Rogues like leather armor so much.
 It's made of hide
+- What do you call a band of orcs?
+An orchestra